karatelabs/karate/README.md

 mvn test -Dtest=CatsRunner
 ```

 When your Java test "runner" is linked to multiple feature files, which will be the case when you use the recommended [parallel runner](#parallel-execution), you can narrow down your scope to a single feature (or even directory) via the command-line, useful in dev-mode.
-Note how even [tags](#tags) to ignore can be specified using the [Cucumber options](#cucumber-options).
+Note how even [tags](#tags) to exclude (or include) can be specified using the [Cucumber options](#cucumber-options).

 ```
 mvn test -Dcucumber.options="--tags ~@ignore classpath:demo/cats/cats.feature" -Dtest=DemoTestParallel
 ```

+Multiple feature files (or paths) can be specified, de-limited by the space character.
+They should be at the end of the `cucumber.options`.

 ### Command Line - Gradle